FROM THE BACK COVER:

 PURCHASE THE BOOK

 This book explores long term tensions between public spaces and private property.
-Those tensions have animated many contests over political expression in privately owned, publicly accessible marketplaces in the United States.
+Those tensions have led to many contests over political expression in privately owned, publicly accessible marketplaces in the United States.
 Can American market hubs function as marketplaces of ideas?
 Should they be legally required to do so?
-In order to examine those questions, this book surveys Supreme Court cases involving expressive activity on public and commercial property, including shopping malls.
+In order to examine those questions, this book surveys cases involving expression on public and commercial property, including shopping malls.

-Combing literature from multiple disciplines, the book begins by developing benchmarks of public space, as well as remarking on the challenges for inclusion within a modern public sphere.
-Next, it surveys expressions of public space in marketplaces.
-Those expressions reveal historical contests over mixed uses of urban place, as well as dialectical interplay between embodied spaces, publics who inhabit them, and the civic capacities they attempt to build therein.
-As an era of suburbanization unfolds, spaces, spatial practices, and legal interpretations transform significantly, due in large part to the segregation of private places from public uses.
+Combing literature from multiple disciplines, the book begins by developing benchmarks of public space as well as remarking on the challenges for widespread inclusion inside the modern public sphere.
+Next, it surveys peoples’ expressions of public space in marketplaces, including protest.
+These expressions reveal historical contests over mixed uses of urban place, as well as dialectical interplay between embodied spaces, the publics who inhabit them, and the civic capacities they attempt to build therein.
+As the era of American suburbanization unfolds, spaces, spatial practices, and legal interpretations transform significantly, and private places are excluded from public uses.

-We remain a suburban nation in many ways, as the 2010 Census shows.
+We remain a suburban nation in many ways, as the most recent Census shows.
 And it is possible to argue that the decline of urban public space has negatively impacted civic engagement in the metropolitan United States.
-While many scholars agree that political participation has diminished during the last 50 years, the role of the law in preventing access to shared space demands further attention.
+While many scholars agree that political participation has diminished during the last 50 years, the role of the law in preventing access to public spaces demands further attention.

 This study combines social theory with case studies of judicial decision-making.
 It historicizes the contest over practices and exclusions of public space.
 It focuses on the way in which constitutional interpretations have conditioned the relationship between marketplaces of goods and marketplaces of ideas.
 It traces the development of the Supreme Court’s public forum doctrine and regulation of political expression on government-owned property.
 Then it details the High Court’s rulings on free speech and assembly inside suburban shopping malls.
 The Court initially required expressive access in malls.
 However, it later excluded that access and denied First Amendment protections to speakers and audiences, on behalf of private property rights.
 This book surveys that shift in detail.